 Here, “study skills” is the right answer to the question and the other answer options have no plausible link to it.
 An ideal question should have plausible links between the question and the distractors, like this

-Watch This Video To Know How to Create an Online Quiz in Under 5 Mins
+Watch This Video To Know How to Create Online Tests

 US Counselling Services provides workshops about:

 ✓ Place the Answer Choices in Some Meaningful Order

 A better-structured question is easy to understand and even easier to respond to.
 So, whenever possible, try to place the choices in numerical, chronological, or conceptual order.
 For example: